 How 3-2-1 Works

 If you know how to smoke pork ribs, then all you need to know about the 3-2-1 method is that you smoke as normal for the first three hours, followed by two hours of cooking the ribs wrapped in foil, and finally, one more hour unwrapped.
 This gives the meat time to soak in smoke during the first three hours when most smoke is absorbed.
 During the wrapped period the ribs are steamed, making them more tender and loosening the meat from the bone.
 During the last hour, the ribs are exposed to the dry, smoky heat again to form a surface crust.

 You don't really need any extra supplies or equipment for this rib cooking method—just the ribs, the seasoning rub, aluminum foil, a barbecue sauce if desired, and your smoker or charcoal grill.
 Plan for six hours of cooking time.

-- Remove ribs from smoker and wrap tightly in aluminum foil to form an airtight seal.
+Remove ribs from the smoker and wrap tightly in aluminum foil to form an airtight seal.
 Return to the smoker bone-side up and smoke for two hours.

 Variations of 3-2-1

 The 3-2-1 method is specifically designed for pork spareribs, and the timing works best for that cut of rib.
 If you prefer baby back ribs, then you need to use a 2-2-1 method for the ribs or they will get overcooked and dry out.
 If long-term smoking isn't something you are interested in, you can place wrapped ribs in the oven and then finish them off (at a low temperature) on a grill or in the oven.
 Since most of the smoke flavor is delivered in the first three hours, this method won't affect the overall outcome too much.1:29

 Watch Now: How to Make Perfectly Smoked Pork Ribs